Correlation Between First Trust and IShares MSCI

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in iShares MSCI France are ranked lower than 13 (%) of all global equities and portfolios over the last 90 days.
-Even with relatively inconsistent basic indicators, IShares MSCI may actually be approaching a critical reversion point that can send shares even higher in March 2025.
+Compared to the overall equity markets, risk-adjusted returns on investments in iShares MSCI France are ranked lower than 14 (%) of all global equities and portfolios over the last 90 days.
+Even with relatively inconsistent basic indicators, IShares MSCI reported solid returns over the last few months and may actually be approaching a breakup point.

 First Trust and IShares MSCI Volatility Contrast